aesteve/vertx-mvc-specifications/Environments.md

 Here are the common things that depend on the environment you're building your web applications on :

 * Database access (url, network, ...) and credentials
+* Database type : if we're using an ORM like Hibernate, or simply a jdbc driver, the application could be agnostic from the Database software.
+This means on different production environments people could use different database systems.
+Also, this means someone developing a Vert.x generic webapp could let people choose the database they want to use through their own (and only that) configuration file
 * Host, port, ...
 SAAS for instance define custom host/port to listen to.
 On the developer computer, port can be different since he can work simultaneously on different web servers.
 Also, on some machines ports under a certain number aren't accessible without being root
 * Cache settings.
 Many developers (especially front-end developers) won't like caching to be effective on a development environment.
 Assets and resources should be hot-reloaded asap.
 On a test or pre-production environment though, cache must be activated (not only in production, since potential side effects in caching should be detected asap).
 * Assets compilation / bundling / minification.
 In a debug/development environment resources shouldn't be minified.
 Whether it's SASS/Less stylsheets or Javascript scripts.
 That's what web framework usually call assets pipelines.